Little red boots… purchased over 22 years ago, and worn by three beloved children..

 Joyce and I went and sat together on the brown leather loveseat in her den.
 The fire was burning a lovely orange glow, and we shared a cup of coffee, and read the Bible together, and prayed.. it was what was needed.

 It takes a collision sometimes to make a person realize how much they need to let go.
 The illusion of control, and how tightly we hang on shifts inexplicably, when we crash.

-Having those people in the aftermath of a traumatic event to lean on is critical.
+Having those people in the aftermath of a traumatic event to lean on is crucial.
 We were not intended to carry our burdens alone.
 They are too heavy.
-We need each other, like we require oxygen.
+We need each other like we require oxygen.
 It’s critical to our well being to let others into our messy head space.

 I like the term ” beautiful mess.”
 It is appropriate when it comes to life.

 It reminds me of how my kids used to wrap gifts when they were younger.
 Lots of crunched up paper, way too much tape, but the look of pride and expectation in their glowing eyes as they watched you unwrap it.
 The thought and care they had put into their present.. it was a beautiful mess that was precious beyond words.. because they had done that act of love for you.. it doesn’t get any better than that..

 Loving each other through the unexpected is the gift that keeps us breathing forward into each new day, and grows our wings beneath us that raises us up to heights we never could have reached if we flew solo.